 Since 2015, the North Carolina Early Childhood Foundation has led the national Campaign for Grade-Level Reading in North Carolina.
-The Campaign is a mobilizing communities to ensure that more children from low-income families succeed in school and graduate prepared for college, a career and active citizenship.
+The Campaign is mobilizing communities to ensure that more children from low-income families succeed in school and graduate prepared for college, a career and active citizenship.
 It is a collaborative effort by foundations, nonprofit partners, business leaders, and government agencies.
-Across the country there are more than more than 360 communities, including 3,900 local organizations and 450+ state and local funders who have joined the effort.
+Across the country there are more than 360 communities, including 3,900 local organizations and 450+ state and local funders who have joined the effort.

 More communities are mobilized for action.

 - Since becoming the state lead for the Campaign for Grade-Level Reading in May 2015, we increased the number of communities from three to 14.
 Communities give our support high marks.